Noble gas compound: History and background

+The psychological barrier broken, the first binary noble gas compounds appeared later that year.
+Bartlett subjected a mixture of xenon and fluorine to high temperature, obtaining xenon tetrafluoride (XeF4).
+Meanwhile, Rudolf Hoppe, among other groups, synthesized xenon difluoride (XeF2) from the elements.
+Pauling et al's predictions thus proved quite accurate, although XeF8 appears not only thermodynamically, but kinetically unstable.
+As of 2022, XeF8 has not been made, and only the octafluoroxenate(VI) anion ([XeF8](2-)) observed.

 Following the first successful synthesis of xenon compounds, synthesis of krypton difluoride (KrF2) was reported in 1963.

 True noble gas compounds

 In this section, the non-radioactive noble gases are considered in decreasing order of atomic weight, which generally reflects the priority of their discovery, and the breadth of available information for these compounds.
 The radioactive elements radon and oganesson are harder to study and are considered at the end of the section.

 Xenon compounds

 After the initial 1962 studies on XeF4 and XeF2, xenon compounds that have been synthesized include other fluorides (XeF6), oxyfluorides (XeOF2, XeOF4, XeO2F2, XeO3F2, XeO2F4) and oxides (XeO2, XeO3 and XeO4).
 Xenon fluorides react with several other fluorides to form fluoroxenates, such as sodium octafluoroxenate(VI) ((Na+)2[XeF8](2-)), and fluoroxenonium salts, such as trifluoroxenonium hexafluoroantimonate ([XeF3]+[SbF6]-).

 In terms of other halide reactivity, short-lived excimers of noble gas halides such as XeCl2 or XeCl are prepared in situ, and are used in the function of excimer lasers.

 Recently, xenon has been shown to produce a wide variety of compounds of the type XeO_{n}X2 where n is 1, 2 or 3 and X is any electronegative group, such as CF3, C(SO2CF3)3, N(SO2F)2, N(SO2CF3)2, OTeF5, O(IO2F2), etc.; the range of compounds is impressive, similar to that seen with the neighbouring element iodine, running into the thousands and involving bonds between xenon and oxygen, nitrogen, carbon, boron and even gold, as well as perxenic acid, several halides, and complex ions.

 The compound [Xe2]+[Sb4F21]− contains a Xe–Xe bond, which is the longest element-element bond known (308.71 pm = 3.0871 Å).
 Short-lived excimers of Xe2 are reported to exist as a part of the function of excimer lasers.